TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

      superweapon launched, they will realize that this building do no damages and they were fooled by you.
 When upgraded to real version it will reset the countdown, don't think you can cheated the timer with this.
      PROTIP: Use this fake structure for trolling or as drama-generating technique, for the lulz!
- - Battle Bus Junk Bunker Ability
+ - [MAYBE] Battle Bus Junk Bunker Ability
      Battle Bus will always convert itself into a defensive bunker if destroyed once (EVEN WITH NO INFANTRY INSIDE!).
      Now Battle Bus receives additional armor in this state.
 Infantry still can attack from the inside or exit the bus WITHOUT DESTROYING THE BUS BUNKER.
 If the Bus Bunker destroyed, the passengers will be killed instantly however.
- - Demo Drop Generals Power
+ - [NOTRELEVANT] Demo Drop Generals Power
      Drops several Demo Trap from air by planes.
 Used to defensive trap like Cluster Mines.
 Available at Rank-3 in three levels.
 You cannot sell the dropped Demo Traps.
 And you should note that it's not a parabombing special power!
 The dropped Demo Traps only automatically explode when there are any enemy UNITS nearby, not buildings (like Cluster Mines)
- - Demoralize Generals Power
+ - [NOTRELEVANT] Demoralize Generals Power
      Demoralize is some kind of "Anti-Frenzy" special power.
 It allows you to suppress units morale at a target area to make them lost their fighting will.
 Demoralized units got their weapon damage, attack range, and firing speed reduced to half.
 And similar with Frenzy that also affects enemy units, Demoralize also affects your own units, so use it with